 Road trip to Tamil Nadu and Kerala, from Chennai to Kochi.
-A trip to South India is a gentle way to approach the country.
+A trip to South India is ideal for a smooth introduction to the country.
 Visit Dravidian temples and colonial ports.
 Enjoy the fragrance of spices and the lavish greenery.

 11 days / 10 nights